ypark9/yopa.page/content/blog/2026-05-30-docker-build-ssl-zscaler-cert.en.md

   - ssl
 ---

-If you work somewhere with Zscaler — or Netskope, Cisco Umbrella, any "secure web gateway" that does TLS interception — you have probably seen this during a `docker build`:
+If you work somewhere with Zscaler or Netskope, Cisco Umbrella, ... any "secure web gateway" that does TLS interception; you have probably seen this during a `docker build`:

 ```
 ERROR: Could not install packages due to an OSError: